Starting an LLC in Alaska comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

 The amount you’ll pay your accountant will vary.
 However, most accountants will charge $300 per year for a simple tax return, or up to $900 for more detailed filings.

 Note: We recommend speaking with a few accountants in Alaska to make sure they can help you meet all of your federal, state, and local tax obligations.
-We offer detailed tips on How to Find an Accountant.
+We offer detailed tips on How to Find an Accountant along with some recommendations.

 Alaska Department of Corporations